 Essentially, the properties of this type of rug fall somewhere between a machine made and hand knotted rug.
 The process is much faster than hand knotting (usually around 2-3 months) but the finished product doesn’t have the same quality, character or longevity.

-Our Core Collection rugs come in a hand knotted quality as standard but can be created in a hand tufted quality on request.
+Our Core Collection of luxury contemporary rugs come in a hand knotted quality as standard but can be created in a hand tufted quality on request.

 This type of rug is one consumers should be very wary of, as its outward appearance is very similar to a hand knotted rug, but it has many issues regarding wear.
 It is created on a manually powered loom, with levers pulling and pushing the fibres together.
 Unlike a hand tufted rug, these are not secured at the back but only held in place by the pressure of the other fibres.
 They are therefore very unstable, prone to stretching and wrinkling, and easily damaged by hoovers or even just everyday use.

 One of the easiest ways to identify a Hand Loomed rug is by checking for ‘grinning’.
 Folding the rug inwards will reveal loose white threading on the back of the rug.
 Also, from the front of the rug, V-shaped fibres can easily be pulled out by hand.